infamousjoeg/Conjur-Configurator/README.md

 4. 1999 - Used for streaming audit log information from follower instances.

 ### Option 2
-The desired result of this option is to configure an already started conjur master/standby container as a master.
+The desired result of this option is to configure an already started conjur master/standby/follower container as a master.
 The container from option 1 will be made into a conjur leader.
 There is a prompt for the loadbalancer DNS.
 This program will use this name for BOTH the hostname of the conjur leader instance as well as the container name.
 Avoid using names that are not supported by DNS and the word 'conjur'(conjur is a reserved name within the leader container).
 Also stay away from using 'localhost' as this will cause issues with networking.
+There will also be configured authenticators based on the policies loaded with option 4.
+Logging level will be configured to debug to aid in troubleshooting if needed.
+The self-signed certificate and CA will also be exported to the current directory so that you can distribute to your apps.

 ### Option 3
 This option will launch and configure a conjur cli container.
 This is required before performing option 4.